51Degrees/specifications/pipeline-specification/features/resource-cleanup.md

    be done to ensure that cleanup is being done effectively in the absence of specific cleanup logic.
 2. Where the **Element Data** contains references to native (C/C++) resources the system needs assistance to tie the cleanup of the **Element Data** to the cleanup of these native resources.
 We have found that without this assistance, the system fails to clean resources up fast enough, leading to resource starvation and low level memory exceptions.

 #### Impact on caching

 Where the [result caching](caching.md) feature is being used, **Element Data** instances will be stored in the cache.

 If the instances are cleaned up after they are used, then the ones stored in the cache become useless.

 Consequently, the system must not allow a cache to be added to **Engines** where the **Element Data** they produce requires cleanup beyond what normal garbage collection will achieve.

-### Flow data
+### Flow Data

 Cleanup of **Flow Data** may include any resources that it holds.
 However, the primary concern is to ensure that any **Element Data** instances that it holds that require cleanup are taken care of.

 **Element Data** instances that do not require cleanup must be left alone in order for [result caching](caching.md) to work correctly.

 Note that **Flow Data** holds a reference to the **Pipeline** that created it.
 However, **Flow Data** instances are not cleaned up when the **Pipeline** is cleaned up.
 As such, it is possible to have active references to **Flow Data** instances that reference disposed **Pipeline** instances and would fail if processed.

 Ideally, a helpful error message should be thrown in this scenario.